 A family that has optimized their MAGI through tax planning may be able to purchase a gold policy with lower deductibles and co-pays for less money than a family who has not engaged in tax planning can purchase a bronze plan.

 The ACA is full of exceptions and factors that modify other decisions.
-None of these decisions happen are stand alone.
+None of these decisions happen are stand-alone.

 Fortunately, the Affordable Care Act does not consider assets.
 Families with sizable assets that have done tax planning may be able to purchase ACA coverage under more favorable terms than those who have not.

 Tip: You may be able to reduce your out of pocket health insurance premiums by maximizing the amount of the Premium Tax Credit you may be eligible for.
-Consider the tax moves I discussed here

-What is your Modified Adjusted Gross income?
+What is Your Modified Adjusted Gross Income?

 Your Modified Adjusted Gross Income is your gross income adjusted for deductions (AGI) then modified by adding back in certain deductions and non-taxable income (MAGI).
 For many taxpayers, your MAGI will be close to the AGI on your tax return.
 With two notable exceptions, taxpayers with non-taxable Social Security benefits and individuals with non-taxable bond interest.